callum-hart/mono/docs/final_draft.md

 Whilst presented separately it’s important to note that the design patterns work just as well together and they do alone.
 Patterns can work in conjunction, each focussed on their own role in helping to avoid needless overrides.

 Language
 Note: the mono language is still under development.
 This section contains the language specification, defining standards whilst providing an insight of what’s to come.

-The mono language goes places the design pattern can’t.

-Mono is a compiled, statically typed language.
-It uses a type system to control overrides and uses descriptive markup to help CSS express intent.

-Mono is composed of 3 concepts:

-Types
-Modifiers
-Motives

-Mono goes places its design patterns can’t.
-Small layer that sits on top of CSS
-Mono is a statically typed language.
-It uses a type system to control overrides.
-Designed to make CSS easier to understand.
-Mono is compiled which brings several benefits:
-Enforce the design patterns
-Enforce the type system
-Catch errors at compile-time
-Assist the developer.
-The elm folks are visibly enjoying compilers as assistants.
-Both in terms of onboarding beginners, and providing a delightful developer experience.
-The mono language is an extension of the design pattern.
-Soley focussed on the core concepts (improve overriding mechanism of CSS & make CSS easier to reason with).
-As small as it can be - bloated projects are harder to consume!
-Language designed to be:
-Unobtrusive
-Familiar
-Consistent

 The mono language is an extension of the design pattern, composed of three parts:

-Types
-Modifiers
-Motives

-The language is focussed purely on the core concepts.
-Types and modifiers provide a safe system for overrides, and motives help CSS express intent.
+Types: set the rules that govern overrides
+Modifiers: offer a controlled system to override
+Motives: make CSS easier to understand

 Mono is a statically typed language that compiles to CSS.
-The compiler encourages design patterns, enforces the type system, and catches syntactical errors.
-The compiler design just as important as language design.
+A friendly compiler encourages the design pattern whilst enforcing the type system.

+The language was designed to be unobtrusive and familiar to those already accustomed to writing CSS.
+Mono doesn’t change what it doesn’t need to.
+The notions (types, modifiers, motives) are connected to regular CSS using syntactic metadata (similar to Java annotations):

+a.selector {
+  font-size<notion>: 16px;
+}

+Mono is intentionally small by design (bloated projects are hard to consume).
+Anything that could be achieved using regular CSS was offloaded to the design patterns.
+Anything that deviated from the core concepts was dropped.

-Intentionally small by design.
-There are 3 types, 2 modifiers and 6 motives.
-All use the same notion: property<notion>: value;
+In total the language has 3 types, 2 modifiers and 6 motives.
+It’s time to meet them.
-Mono has been designed to be complementary to those familiar with CSS.

 Types